WILD BUCK AMERICAN RYE WHISKEY

 1: GRINDING OF THE GRAIN

-Once our local farm-grown rye grain is perfectly matured, we grind the grain daily using a 1930’s refurbished grist mill from Meadows Mills from North Carolina.
+Once our local farm-grown rye grain is perfectly matured, we grind it daily using a 1930s-refurbished grist mill from Meadows Mills in North Carolina.

-The mill has a variable speed pump, to control to regulate the grit of grain.
+The mill has a variable-speed pump to regulate the grain’s grit.
 We also have an oft-used workhorse grinder called an Economill, which requires less cleaning.

 whiskey process - step 2 - mashing and fermenting